 It’s important for each person to understand what the other wants to achieve financially, both in the relationship and for themselves.

-Don’t expect to be 100 per cent aligned on everything; there’s no right or wrong answer, and words like security, lifestyle and comfort mean different things to different people.
+Don’t expect to be 100 per cent aligned on everything; there’s no right or wrong answer.
+Words like security, lifestyle and comfort mean different things to different people.

 This can be avoided by making sure your spending habits are compatible.
 A budget will help here, as will understanding each other’s goals.